RickHeadle/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] Celebrate successes.
 - [ ] Remove impediments

 #### Q37.
-A team needs to do research, design, or prototyping.
+A team needs to do research, design, prototyping.
 What is this type of story called?

 - [x] Exploratory spike
 - [ ] Backlog refinement